AlexandraOricchio/SQLAlchemy-Challenge/README.md

 ![station](Images/station_analysis.JPG)

 ## Climate Application:
 Designed a Flask API based on my analysis and exploration of the data.
 Created a home page with a list of routes available.
-Created four routes using FLASK.

 1. **Precipitation:** Converted my query results into a dictionary and returned the JSON representation of said dictionary.
 2. **Stations:** Returned a JSON list of all stations within the dataset.
 3. **Temperature Observations (tobs):** Queried dates and temperature observations for a year from the last data point and returned a JSON list of resulting data.